-Our business and operating results are subject to economic conditions and their impact on consumer discretionary spending in the markets in which we operate.
-Some of the factors that may negatively influence consumer spending include events such as the COVID-19 pandemic, war, high levels of unemployment, higher consumer debt levels, reductions in net worth, declines in asset values and related market uncertainty, home foreclosures and reductions in home values, inflationary pressures, resumption of student loan payments, fluctuating interest rates and credit availability, adverse developments affecting the financial services industry, fluctuating currency exchange rates, fluctuating fuel and other energy costs, fluctuating commodity prices and general uncertainty regarding the overall future political and economic environment and social unrest.
+Our business and operating results are subject to economic macroeconomic conditions and trends and their impact direct and indirect impacts on consumer discretionary spending in the markets in which we operate.
+Some of the factors and events that may have negatively influenced consumer spending, and may do so in the future, include events inflationary pressures, fluctuating interest rates and credit availability, public health crises, such as the COVID-19 pandemic, war, high levels of unemployment, higher high consumer debt levels, reductions in net worth, declines in asset values and related market uncertainty, home foreclosures and reductions in home values inflationary pressures, and home foreclosures, resumption of student loan payments, fluctuating interest increases in mortgage rates and credit availability, rents, adverse developments affecting the financial services industry, labor strikes, fluctuating currency exchange rates, fluctuating fuel and other energy costs, fluctuating commodity prices, wars and conflicts in Ukraine/Russia, Israel/Gaza and the Middle East, other geopolitical tensions, general uncertainty regarding the overall future political and economic environment, and social unrest.
 Economic conditions in certain regions may also be affected by natural disasters, such as earthquakes, hurricanes, tropical storms and wildfires.
 Consumer purchases of discretionary items, including the merchandise that we offer, generally decline during periods of economic uncertainty when disposable income is reduced or when there is a reduction in consumer confidence.